seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 /*-- endfilter -*/
 ```

-The only thing unusual about that was the [seL4SharedDataWithCaps](/seL4SharedDataWithCaps)
-connector.
-This is a dataport connector much like seL4SharedData.
-The
+The [seL4SharedDataWithCaps](/seL4SharedDataWithCaps) connector is a dataport connector much like `seL4SharedData`.
-only difference is that the "to" side of the connection gets access to
+ However, the `to` side of the connection also receives access to
-the caps to the frames backing the dataport.
-This is necessary from
+the capabilities to the frames backing the dataport, which is required
-cross vm dataports, as the VMM must be able to establish shared memory
+for cross VM dataports, as the VMM must be able to establish shared memory
-at runtime, by inserting new mappings into the guest's address space,
+at runtime by inserting new mappings into the guest's address space.
-which requires caps to the physical memory being mapped in.

-Interfaces connected with [seL4SharedDataWithCaps](/seL4SharedDataWithCaps) must be
+**Exercise** Interfaces connected with [seL4SharedDataWithCaps](/seL4SharedDataWithCaps) must be
-configured with an integer specifying the id of the dataport, and the
+configured with an integer specifying the ID and size of the dataport.
-size of the dataport.
-In our `crossvm_tutorial.camkes` file, add the following
+ Do this now by modifying `crossvm_tutorial.camkes` with the following
-two lines in the configuration section
+two lines in the configuration section:

 ```c
     configuration {